-Budgeted cost: £5,000
+Budgeted cost: £5,600

-Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on Emotion Coaching and Behaviour Management approaches with the aim of developing our school ethos and improving behaviour across school where needed.
 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation .org.uk) 2 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+1

-1 Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, All we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified. -- --- --
+Contingency fund for acute issues.
+Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+All ------------------------------------ -- -----

-Total budgeted cost: £22,000
+Total budgeted cost: £22,880